-Clara awoke screaming into the darkness of her bedroom, gasping for breath between frightened sobs as she wiped her trembling hands uselessly over her tear-sodden face, trying vainly to stem the fountains that trickled down and soaked her pillow.
+Clara awoke screaming into the darkness of her bedroom.
+She gasped for breath between frightened sobs as she wiped trembling hands over her sodden face.
+Her pillow was soaked with tears.

 A dream.
 She forced that thought through her mind over and over again until her consciousness was finally able to accept it.
 She was terribly scared, but more than anything now she was sad.